Best gaming ultrabook (thin-and-light gaming laptop) in 2025

 This section cherry-picks the best thin-and-light no-compromise notebooks for school, work, and gaming available with full-size 15+ inch displays.

-At the same time, though, most of these premium options are expensive, and you should also expect them to run warm and/or noisy with games on the highest-power profiles – these are simply compromises you’ll just have to accept when looking for powerful hardware inside small form factors.
+At the same time, though, most of these premium options are expensive, and you should also expect them to run warm and/or noisy with games on the highest-power profiles – compromises you’ll just have to accept when looking for powerful hardware inside compact form factors.

-Premium lightweight options: Dell XPS 15, Lenovo ThinkPad X1 Extreme, MacBook Pro
+Premium lightweight options: Dell XPS (Premium), Lenovo ThinkPad P1, MacBook Pro

 Let’s briefly touch on the available premium ultraportable performance laptops first, with an emphasis on premium and ultraportable, and less so on performance.

-Unlike the Razer Blade or the ROG Zephyrus models that we’ll discuss in a bit, the options in this subsection are compact and lightweight all-rounders meant for daily use, school, and work activities.
-They’re not primarily gaming laptops, even if the mid-specced variants can still tackle most titles at mid-level resolutions and graphics settings, and some options are available with higher-tier RTX 3070Ti/3080Ti level graphics, if you can afford them.
+Unlike options such as the Razer Blade or the ROG Zephyrus models that we’ll discuss in a bit, the options in this subsection are compact and lightweight all-rounders meant for daily use, school, and work activities.
+They’re not primarily gaming laptops, although the mid-specced variants can still tackle most titles at mid-level resolutions and graphics settings, and some options are available with higher-level RTX graphics.

 We’re not going to get in-depth on all these options here, instead, I’ll list them (alphabetically) with links to our available reviews and analysis: